File too big for an email attachment yet again?

 Large PowerPoint presentation files in marketing

 The presentation software PowerPoint has been established in the business world for decades.
-Admittedly, there are established alternatives such as Prezi, Keynote, Google Slides or Impress from LibreOffice.
+Admittedly, there are established alternatives such as Prezi, Keynote, Google Slides, or Impress from LibreOffice.
 However, PowerPoint is firmly established in the broad desktop environment.
 Since the topic of "creating appealing presentations" is traditionally located in the marketing department, presentations are correspondingly frequently edited there.

 When are PowerPoint presentations sent out?

-The content of presentations is often still prepared in the specialist departments such as sales and development or at management level.
+The content of presentations is often still prepared in the specialist departments such as sales and development or at the management level.
 However, the PPTX documents are then usually handed over to the marketing department to be prepared in line with corporate design or "to make them look good".
 Before larger events, in the "hot phase", it can also happen that several departments prepare their slides simultaneously and independently and send these individual slides to Marketing.

 Why are PowerPoint presentations often so large?